aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ```

 See: [Data Transformation](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html)
-in the *Firehose Developer Guide*.
+in the *Kinesis Data Firehose Developer Guide*.

 ### Record format conversion using AWS Glue

-Amazon Kinesis Data Firehose can convert the format of your input data from JSON to
+Kinesis Data Firehose can convert the format of your input data from JSON to
 [Apache Parquet](https://parquet.apache.org/) or [Apache ORC](https://orc.apache.org/)
-before storing the data in Amazon S3.
+before storing the data in S3.
 This allows you to change the format of your data
 records without writing any Lambda code, but you must use S3 as your destination.

 ```ts